Updated: Jan 6

 Dismiss the employee on the grounds of failure to co-operate with their employer to enable them to fulfil their statutory duty, or failure to take reasonable care of themselves.
 You may consider getting legal advice before going down this route to make sure you have fulfilled all your obligations.

-Getting advice from an experienced health and safety or employment law specialist would be advisable if you are at all unsure or if there is a chance the situation may become letigious.
+Getting advice from an experienced health and safety or employment law specialist would be advisable if you are at all unsure or if there is a chance the situation may become litigious.

 How to encourage employees to attend health surveillance medicals